Durlaza FDA Approval History

 Durlaza (aspirin) is a 24-hour, extended release aspirin formulation for the secondary prevention of stroke and acute cardiac events, including myocardial infarction (heart attack).Low-dose aspirin works by inhibiting platelet aggregation (blood clotting) and is a standard treatment for the prevention of stroke and heart attack in patients who have already had a stroke, heart attack, or other cardiovascular event.
 Traditional immediate-release aspirin formulations have a duration of action of four to six hours.
 Durlaza extends the release of aspirin utilizing extended-release, microcapsule technology offering 24-hour antiplatelet therapy.
 The capsules are taken once daily, and like immediate-release aspirin, can increase the risk of bleeding and gastric ulceration, and may cause fetal harm when administered to a pregnant woman.

-Development History and FDA Approval Process for Durlaza
+Development Timeline for Durlaza

 |Sep 8, 2015||FDA Approves Durlaza (aspirin) ER Capsules for Secondary Prevention of Stroke and Acute Cardiac Events|